NanoFabricFX/dapr-intro/README.md

 - Any language, any framework, anywhere
 - Microservice building blocks for cloud and edge
 - Sidecar architecture
-- Developer language SDKs and frameworks
+- Developer language SDKs and frameworks (or just use REST)
 - Running Dapr on a local developer machine in self hosted mode
 - Running Dapr in Kubernetes mode

 ### Building Blocks